-Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes.
+Hello and welcome to another RetRollSpective, a series that reflects on the history of marble athletes.
 This time, we’re roaming the skies to get a glimpse at the Thunderbolts, a team that has been around since the 2016 Marble League.
 Hopefully it won’t rain on our parade…I mean, article, as we discover the history of this team…

 The Thunderbolts, despite having such a striking name, have never really been in the light since their first season, and they have competed in every Marble League to date.
 Where have they been?
 Why are fans focused on other teams like the Savage Speeders, O’rangers, and Oceanics?